Simple Greece Itinerary: Ideas for Planning One Week in Greece

 Ionian Island Chain – 3 – 4 days

 The most famous islands in Greece are in the Aegean, but they are not the only islands in the country.
-The Ionian Chain is off the west coast toward Italy, and you can find some of Greece’s hidden gems in this area.
+The Ionian Chain is off the west coast of Greece, toward Italy, and you can find some of Greece’s hidden gems in this area.

 Corfu – An extremely popular tourist destination, Corfu island is studded with resorts.
 Historically Corfu has been owned more by the western European nations than by Greece and was fortified against the Ottomans.
 This has left a number of castles around the island and in the main city to explore.